Mahdiware/ARMCall/README.md

 int function(double);

-Although both have one argument, the ABI may place those arguments in different register classes.

-Likewise:

-void function(int, int, int, int, int);

-requires different handling from:

-void function(int, int);
+have different ABI requirements even though both functions receive a single argument.

-because additional arguments may cross from registers into the stack argument area.
+Similarly, functions with more arguments may require part of their argument list to be placed in the stack argument area.

-Therefore, callers must provide ABI-compatible argument metadata.
+Correct type and ABI metadata is therefore essential for safe invocation.

 ---

 ABI Correctness

 ARMCall operates directly at the calling-convention level.

-Correctness depends on maintaining the requirements of the target ABI, including:
+Correctness depends on accurately following the target architecture's ABI.

+Important areas include:

 - Argument classification
 - Register allocation